 When welding operations hire specialized heat treat companies to perform weld preheating work, it can cost up to $2,000 per weld joint.
 Another option, resistance heating, requires installing expensive primary electrical power.
-The third solution is performing the preheating with flame heating, which consumes up to $50 per hour in propane, requires paying fire-watch personnel and creates safety hazards.
+The third solution is performing the preheating with flame heating.
+This method consumes up to $50 per hour in propane, requires paying fire-watch personnel* and creates safety hazards.
 In addition, prepping and heating a weld joint using any of these methods can take hours.

 By comparison, ArcReach Heating Systems allow companies to insource preheating using welding power sources already on site.
 The system can typically bring a joint to temperature in 20 minutes or less — saving significant time and money.
-An ArcReach Heating System includes an ArcReach Heater that is used with air-cooled cables or air-cooled quick wraps.
+An ArcReach Heating System includes an ArcReach Heater that employs air-cooled cables or air-cooled quick wraps.

 Induction heating is faster, safer and more consistent compared to flame and resistance heating methods.
 ArcReach Heating Systems use electricity from heating tools placed on or around magnetic metal surfaces such as iron or steel to create currents in the metal.
-These currents pass through the workpiece and are converted to heat — so the workpiece itself is the source of the heat, not the heating tools.
+These currents pass through the workpiece and convert to heat.
+So, the workpiece itself is the source of the heat, not the heating tools.

 Induction heating benefits

 Compared to using open flame or resistance for preheating and stress relieving, induction offers numerous advantages.
 Some key benefits of induction include: